DingusBungus/LegendCraft-RPG/README.md

 #LegendCraft
 ![LegendCraft](http://i.imgur.com/YNPR6p0.png "Ya it's a logo deal with it")<br />

 LegendCraft RPG is a new software (not nearly complete) that turns ClassiCube into an RPG.
 There are spells, races, levelable stats, and various race abilities.
-The hope is to add AI, an economy, virtual inventory and/or quests.
+The hope is to add AI, an economy, virtual inventory, a full HUD and/or quests.
 To help with the project, contact DingusBungus on the #LegendCraft irc channel (Esper) or post an issue and mention wanting to join in this repository.

 View all LegendCraft releases: https://github.com/LeChosenOne/LegendCraft/releases